 The Lower Waban Brook remedial project was originally anticipated to be undertaken in 2009 and was estimated to cost \$3,600,000.
 Early project designs based upon risk assessments and feasibility studies performed prior to 2000 were not embraced by all constituents as satisfactory.
 Additional hydrological data gathering has been undertaken in keeping with proposals still under review with DEP, with the intent to develop an updated feasibility study and remedy selection process.
 It is desirable but not yet clear whether a new process will result in material increases to previous project cost estimates.
-For the years ending June 30, 2014 and 2013 total expenses to the Lower Waban Brook remedial project were \$95,000 and \$188,000, respectively.
-A liability of \$2,494,000 and \$2,589,000 has been recorded as of June 30, 2014 and 2013, respectively, and is included in the Statement of Financial Position within accounts payable and accrued expenses.
+There were no expenses in 2015 for remediation work for Lower Waban Brook.
+Total expenses to the Lower Waban Brook remedial project were \$95,000 as of June 30, 2014.
+A liability of \$2,494,000 has been recorded as of June 30, 2015 and 2014, respectively, and is included in the Statement of Financial Position within accounts payable and accrued expenses.